Your AI Built Website Won't Go Live

 - Do buttons work on first tap?

 Fix layout breaks and huge unoptimized images before you worry about audit scores.
+It will improve most audit scores inadvertently anyway.

 What AI built web projects tend to skip